Missing tax deadlines in Portugal leads to penalties, cash flow disruptions, or unexpected tax outcomes.

 Once your activity has been running for some time, the tax authority may require advance payments (“pagamentos por conta”) toward your future IRS liability.

-These payments only begin once the tax authority has sufficient historical information about your income.
+These payments only begin once the tax authority has sufficient historical information about your income – payable from your third calendar year of activity and if your income in the prior year is greater than €15,000.

 The payments dates are 31 of July, 30 of September and 15 of December.